Code-Institute-Submissions/TGC-Project-1/README.md

 ### Features Left to Implement ###

 - Form capture and push to email or database (Requires .php)

-- Photo Gallery of Activities with Testimonals
+- Photo Gallery of Activities with Testimonals and Blog
+- Converting to BootStrap 4, jQuery, Popper.js (all libraries have been downloaded and included, just not used)

 ## Technologies Used ##